arielnetworks/cl-markup/README.markdown

                                                #:G0)
                                               (write-string "</table>" #:G0)))

-The generated code looks more complicate than CL-WHO's one, because CL-MARKUP decide where to output the result in execute-time.
+The generated code looks more complicate than CL-WHO's one, because CL-MARKUP decide where to output the result in run-time.

 ## Markup language